tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 - The "Sec-Token-Count" header is present
 - The TokenRequest contains a supported token_type
-- The TokenRequest.issuer_key_id and TokenRequest.origin_name_key_id correspond to known
+- The TokenRequest.token_key_id and TokenRequest.origin_name_key_id correspond to known
-Issuer Keys and Origin Name Keys held by the Issuer.
+Token Keys and Origin Name Keys held by the Issuer.
 - The TokenRequest.encrypted_origin_name can be decrypted using the Issuer's private key (the private key associated with Origin Name Key), and matches an Origin Name that is served by the Issuer